callawaycloud/Salesforce-Environment-Vars/docs/ENABLE-SECRETS.md

 ## Usage

-When creating a new env-var, you can mark it as secret BEFORE you save.
+When creating a new "env var", you can mark it as "secret" BEFORE you save.

 <img width="1342" alt="Salesforce_-_Unlimited_Edition" src="https://user-images.githubusercontent.com/5217568/60910786-f4c90e80-a23e-11e9-9806-6bf47a2a8f07.png">